uchicago-capp-30320/RouteRangers/documentation/data-sources.md

 As far as we know, daily Metra ridership data on a per-stop basis is not readily available; total ridership of each line per year is available here, and it may be possible to obtain monthly ridership figures by line with some complicated web scraping (e.g. of pages like this one).
 The latest per-station boarding data we could find is from 2018 (i.e. a pre-COVID year, when ridership was much higher and thus unreliable for present-day use) and would need to be web scraped or extracted from PDF.
 Given the effort-to-reward ratio of getting Metra data of any quality, doing so is a lower priority for us.

-- Portland:
+#### Portland:

 The ridership data for Portland is not openly available through an API.
 In order to obtain ridership data, our team reached out to the TriMet Public Records department.
 The department answered our request, PRR 2024-254, with a set of 6 csv files with ridership data aggregated at the Saturday, Sunday, Weekday level by season for 2023 for each route.
 However, the department only provided records for spring and summer.
-For future inquiries, the TriMet public records department can be reached using this link: https://trimet.org/publicrecords/recordsrequest.htm
+For future inquiries, the TriMet public records department can be reached using this link: https://trimet.org/publicrecords/recordsrequest.htm.
+In a follow-up request the Public Records department provided the remaining seasons: fall and winter 2023.

 In order to match the data model, the aggregated data sets were reformatted to expand the data aggregated at the Saturday, Sunday, Weekday level by season for 2023 into data at the date and route level.